shinyinc/rock-job-project/README.md

 ## Questions

-You can send questions through GitHub as an issue or as an email to [matheus@shiny.team](mailto:matheus@shiny.team)
+You can send questions through GitHub as an issue or as an email to [matheus@rock.so](mailto:matheus@rock.so)
 ## Project setup
 ```
 npm install